QuantVI/succ_algo_trdng/left_off.md

 Let's comeback to checkinh those file slater.
 Need to knoe wthat everything is finished, and then attempt to substitute with the neural network

+I don't remember creating a separate file for create_lagged_series, but page

+ 168 seems to think that was the case. `create_lagged_series` exists as a function within forecast.py, but nowhere else.
+This must be a typo.

+2021-02-01

+This won;t eb done int time for the project.
+Unless the __mac.py__ issue if fixed, this needs to be put on ice.